unstableunicorn/LetsLearnTDD/README.md

 }
 ```

 After saving the file if we run `dotnet build` again it should all pass!
-Yay we now have our tests building now we need to get them to pass.
+Yay we have our tests building, now we need to get them to pass.

 Run `dotnet test` in the `LetsLearnTDD.Tests` folder and inspect the error message.
 ```